Yaroster/skoomaDen.me/src/content/blog/Logbook1.md

 description: "My 10-day trip to China was a whirlwind of stories, tea, and new experiences.
 Here's a logbook of my adventures."
 ---

-# China Logbook: 10 Days of Stories and Tea

 ## Day 1: Arrival in Beijing

 ![](image-37.png)